-As a matter of fact, it is not difficult to find from Eq.(\ref{refining}) that the local aware refinement guided by core set $J_s$ can spread to the overall graph, thus achieving global refinement of graph structure.
-Meanwhile, it can not only prevent the introduction of noisy edges in the refinement of graph, but also help to learn more robust disentangled representations progressively with the progress of training.
+Actually, it can be found from Eq.(\ref{refining}) that the local aware refinement guided by a core set $J_s$ can spread to the overall graph, thus achieving global refinement of the graph structure.
+Meanwhile, it can not only prevent the introduction of noisy edges in the refinement of the graph but also help to learn more robust disentangled representations progressively with the progress of training.
+Due to the frequent graph refinement, it may lead to an unstable training process.
+Therefore, in our practice, we perform graph refinement only in epochs when the model achieves better performance than before in the validation set.
 The detail about local aware graph refinement with diversity-preserving node sampling is illustrated in \textbf{Alg.}~\ref{refinement}.